chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/creating-addons.md

 We've connected all the necessary pieces.
 But how can we see if it's actually working and showing anything?

-To do so, we're going to make a small change to the `task.stories.ts` file and add the [parameters](https://storybook.js.org/docs/configurations/options-parameter/#per-story-options) option.
+To do so, we're going to make a small change to the `task.stories.js` file and add the [parameters](https://storybook.js.org/docs/configurations/options-parameter/#per-story-options) option.

 ```javascript
 // src/components/Task.stories.js